Catilinarian conspiracy

 1889 depiction by Cesare Maccari of Cicero denouncing Catiline in the senate.
 Mary Beard notes that this idealised depiction is "a seductive fantasy of the occasion and the setting".
-There was no age gap: both men were in their forties.
+There was no major age gap: both men were in their forties.

 The Catilinarian conspiracy, sometimes Second Catilinarian conspiracy, was an attempted coup d'état by Lucius Sergius Catilina (Catiline) to overthrow the Roman consuls of 63 BC – Marcus Tullius Cicero and Gaius Antonius Hybrida – and forcibly assume control of the state in their stead.

 The conspiracy was formed after Catiline's defeat in the consular elections for 62, held in early autumn 63.
 He assembled a coalition of malcontents – aristocrats who had been denied political advancement by the voters, dispossessed farmers, and indebted veterans of Sulla – and planned to seize the consulship from Cicero and Antonius by force.
 In November 63, Cicero exposed the conspiracy, causing Catiline to flee from Rome and eventually to his army in Etruria.
-In December, Cicero uncovered nine more conspirators organising for Catiline in the city and, on advice of the senate, had them executed without trial.
+In December, Cicero uncovered nine more conspirators organising for Catiline in the city; on advice of the senate, he had them executed without trial.
 In early January 62 BC, Antonius defeated Catiline in battle, putting an end to the plot.

 Modern views on the conspiracy vary.
 It is well accepted that the ancient sources were heavily biased against Catiline and demonised him in the aftermath of his defeat.
 The extent of the exaggeration is unclear and still debated.
-Most classicists agree that the conspiracy occurred as broadly described – rather than being a manipulative invention of Cicero's – but concede that its actual threat to the republic was exaggerated for Cicero's benefit and to heighten later dramatic narratives.
+Most classicists agree that the conspiracy occurred more or less as described – rather than being a manipulative invention of Cicero's – but concede that its actual threat to the republic was exaggerated for Cicero's benefit and to heighten later dramatic narratives.

 History

 Catiline's conspiracy was a major armed insurrection against Rome, like Sulla's civil war that preceded it (83–81 BC) and Caesar's civil war (49–45 BC) that followed it.
 The main sources on it are both hostile: Sallust's monograph Bellum Catilinae and Cicero's Catilinarian orations.
 Catiline, before the conspiracy, had been complicit in the Sullan regime.
 While no member of his family had held the consulship since the fifth century BC, he had strong connections to the aristocracy and was both a nobilis and a patrician.

-Catiline was prosecuted in 65 and 64 BC for various crimes, but he was acquitted after several former consuls spoke in his defence.
+Catiline was prosecuted in 65 and 64 BC for various crimes but was acquitted after several former consuls spoke in his defence.
 His influence even during his prosecutions was considerable.
 For example, Cicero had considered a joint candidacy with him in 65 BC.
-While some of the ancient sources claim Catiline was involved in a First Catilinarian conspiracy to overthrow the consuls of that year, modern scholars believe this first conspiracy is fictitious.
+While some of the ancient sources say Catiline was involved in a First Catilinarian conspiracy to overthrow the consuls of that year, modern scholars believe this first conspiracy is fictitious.